Kotlin/kotlindl/docs/transfer_learning.md

 ```

-Finally we can train this model.
-The only difference as opposed to training a model from scratch will be that we will
+Finally, we can train this model.
+The only difference as opposed to training a model from scratch will be
-load the weights for the frozen layers, and those will not be trained.
+loading the weights for the frozen layers.
+These will not be further trained - that's how we leverage the fact that this
+model has already learned some patterns on a much larger dataset.

 ```kotlin
 model.use {